HansHovanitz/hanshovanitz.com/content/post/Capstone4.md

 ![FoundPatient](/images/pv_4/patientfound.jpg)

-Here are some comparisons of the origional and new PatientView:
+Here are some comparisons of the original and new PatientView:

 ![og](/images/pv_4/original_pv.jpg)
 ![new](/images/pv_4/new_pv.jpg)